About

 Fast forward years later and thank goodness my attitude towards new foods changed – life would be so boring without the wonderful flavors of red curry!
 Thai food is now easily one of my favorite things.

-This Red Curry recipe is so easy and can be easily customized using the vegetables of your liking.
+This vegetable red thai curry recipe is so easy and can be easily customized using the vegetables of your liking.

 Simplified Thai Curry Ingredients